heyimhibi/PinPoint/README.md

 # Features

-  * First, select state on first drop down
+  * Select state from populated drop down
-  * The second drop down automatically populates colleges and universities based on the state selections.
+  * The second drop down automatically populates colleges and universities based on the state selection.
   * On the search result page, the user can select fitness or restaurants
   * Once the option is selected, related businesses will populate, giving the user options based on the location of the college or university.

 # Tech
-PinPoint uses
+PinPoint uses:

 * [Bootstrap]
 * [jQuery]